JacquesCarette/Drasil/wiki/SubPackages.md

 # FAQ

-**Q:** My code is there but an example isn't building properly/ I'm getting an import error when everything should work/ The Travis CI build of `master` passes, but my local machine has errors.
+**Q:** My code is there but an example isn't building properly/ I'm getting an import error when everything should work/ The Travis CI build of `main` passes, but my local machine has errors.

 **A:** First try running `make clean`, then running `make` again.
 This forces your machine to recompile, using the packages on your local branch.